Very Reverend Patrick J. Keating

 Hector graduated from St. John’s University School of Law in 2015.
 In 2011, he earned his Bachelor’s degree in Legal Studies and Political Science from John Jay College of Criminal Justice.
 Prior to joining our staff in 2015, Hector served as a Legal Intern at St. John’s Bread and Life: Immigration Clinic.
 From 2011 until 2015, Hector served as a Community Associate for the NYC Department of Homeless Services.

 Hector grew up in Santo Domingo, Dominican Republic, and speaks Spanish and French.
 Hector is admitted to practice law in New York.

-Carla Taveras joined CMS in 2014 as an Equal Justice Works AmeriCorps Legal Fellow in the Removal Defense Project.
+Carla Taveras joined Catholic Migration Services in 2014 as an Equal Justice Works AmeriCorps Legal Fellow in the Removal Defense Project.
 Carla provides legal advice and representation to children in removal proceedings.
 She represents clients before the Immigration Court, U.S. Citizenship and Immigration Services (USCIS), and State Court.

 Carla graduated from St. John’s University School of Law in 2013 and holds a Bachelor of Arts degree in Political Science from New York University.
-Carla is admitted to practice law in New York and speaks Spanish.
+Carla speaks Spanish and is admitted to practice law in New York.

 Sr. Joan Anzalone